 DIY Garden Trellis For Climbing Plants

-DIY Garden Trellis for Climbing Plants is a guide making a durable and affordable trellis for your climbing plants.
+DIY Garden Trellis for Climbing Plants is a guide to making a durable and affordable trellis for your climbing plants.

-It is officially gardening season.
-The long awaited winter has passed and if you are anything like me then you are deep into the those garden plans.
-I had a jump on the season with these trellis’s.
-I am the proud builder of four total in my gardens so far.
-With them I have planted several climbing roses, Sweet Peas and a deep ruby red Clematis that is a bit of a slow grower but her blooms are worth the wait.
+With them, I have planted several climbing roses, Sweet Peas, and a deep ruby red Clematis that is a bit of a slow grower but her blooms are worth the wait.
 As they say in gardening that we work for next year.
 That this is a marathon and not a sprint.
 And although it can be hard to wait, the payoff is great.

-I managed to put these up on my own, however I don’t recommend you do.
+I managed to put these up on my own, however, I don’t recommend you do.
 I am just an impatient person and overly determined at times.
 If you can get an extra person to help you, you will have these up with minimal effort.
 And even better, the possibility of injury will be greatly reduced.

-What You’ll Need To Make a DIY Garden Trellis for Climbing Plants:
+What You’ll Need To Make It

 Post Driver (or mallet hammer works too)